 In Wisconsin, the total assessment is equal to 5.5% of the annual gross revenue of all intermediate care facilities in the state, apportioned among such facilities based on their number of beds.
-Six states charge based on the number of beds or patients: Utah, \$6.53 per patient-day; South Carolina, \$8.50 per patient-day; Florida, \$14.23 per resident-day (scheduled to be repealed October 1, 2011); Louisiana, \$30 per occupied bed-day; Ohio, \$13.55 per bedday; and Minnesota, \$1,040 per licensed bed per year.
+Six states charge based on the number of beds or patients: Utah, \$6.94 per patient-day; South Carolina, \$8.50 per patient-day; Florida, \$14.23 per resident-day; Louisiana, \$30 per occupied bedday; Ohio, \$17.99 per bed-day; and Minnesota, \$1,040 per licensed bed per year.
 Arkansas' fee is set by its Department of Human Services, and must be enough to collect a total equal to 6% of gross receipts of all intermediate care facilities for the developmentally disabled in the state.
 Massachusetts' assessment per bed-day must be sufficient to collect an amount equal to 6% of total gross revenues of all such facilities in the state.
 North Dakota's rate is set by its Department of Human Services; total collections may not exceed 1.5% of gross revenues of all such facilities in the state.
 The rates in Mississippi and Pennsylvania are set by state agencies within federal limitations.

-Nine states tax HMOs and similar organizations.
+Ten states tax HMOs and similar organizations.
 Kansas charges 5.9% of all non-Medicare premiums collected by an HMO that has a state Medicaid managed-care contract.
 Kentucky collects 2% of gross revenue for HMO services, and 5.5% of gross revenue for Medicaid managed care organization services.
 Minnesota collects a surcharge of 0.6% of total premium revenues on HMOs and Community Integrated Service Networks.
 New Jersey charges 2% of net written premiums collected by HMOs.
 North Carolina collects 1.9% of an HMO's gross premiums.
 Oregon imposes a tax on prepaid managed health services organizations, set annually by the Director of Human Services.

-It cannot exceed 6% of the managed care premiums, and is currently 1%.
-Rhode Island charges 2% of gross premiums on insurance contracts of non-profit hospitals, medical services corporations, HMOs, and nonprofit dental service corporations.
+It cannot exceed 6% of the managed care premiums.
+Rhode Island charges 2% of gross premiums on insurance contracts of nonprofit hospitals, medical services corporations, HMOs, and nonprofit dental service corporations.
 Tennessee collects 5.5% of an HMO's gross collections from enrollees.
 Texas charges 0.875% of the first \$450,000 of an HMO's gross revenues, and 1.75% of the remainder.
+In Vermont, all health insurers must pay an amount equal to 0.8% of all claims that they paid for Vermont insureds.